skvark/PyCrack/README.md

 [BozoCrack](https://github.com/juuso/BozoCrack)

+Differences:

+* Sqlite3 support
+* Logging support
+* Option to crawl multiple Google result pages
+    * Uses multiple different characters as delimiters when parsing results
+* Uses some MD5 search engines as a fallback, if Google does not give desired results

 ### Usage

 Just run the script and specify a file which contains md5 hashes.

 Example:

-python pycrack.py file_with_hashes
+    python pycrack.py hashes.txt

+    or

-python pycrack.py (this will ask for the file)
+    python pycrack.py

-Output will be saved to output.txt, script prints into command line too.
+Output will be saved to results.txt, notfound.txt and found.txt.
+Script prints into command line too.

 Some hashes for testing: